 Tax credits for medical expenses, people with disabilities, and caregivers

-The tax filing deadline for most Canadians this year is April 30, 2022, but it’s not too early to start thinking about the process if you have arthritis or provide care for someone who does.
+The tax filing deadline for most Canadians each year is at the end of April, but it’s not too early to start thinking about the process if you have arthritis or provide care for someone who does.
 You may be eligible for certain tax credits, such as disability tax credits or medical expense credits, including for medical cannabis.

 “One of the big things people don’t realize is that with [claiming] medical expenses, you are confined to a 12-month period, but it doesn’t have to be January to December,” says Barbara Eckert, a bookkeeper in Toronto.
 You can claim medical expenses paid in any 12-month period ending in the current tax year and not claimed the previous year, such as June-May.
 Federal and provincial/territorial medical expenses must be claimed for the same time period, though.